Martin Walkyier: Biography

-Walkyier had to help his frail mother and his ill father while The Clan Destined faded into the background.
-According to Walkyier, Iscariah left without telling him why and abandoned him.
-However, he finished In the Big Ending, but was disillusioned and announced it would be his last musical work.
+During this time, Walkyier had to care for his frail mother and ill father while The Clan Destined faded into the background.
+According to Walkyier, Iscariah left without explaining his reasons and abandoned him.
+Nevertheless, he completed In the Big Ending but was disillusioned and announced it would be his last musical project.
 However, he promised his father on his deathbed that he would continue.
 (Roy Walkyier died in early 2007).

 Martin Walkyier structured and arranged the music previously composed by Iscariah.
-The resulting album featured a DVD with a video to the song "A Beautiful Start to the End of the World," inspired by the novel Aimée und Jaguar.
-According to Metal Hammer journalist Detlef Dengler, the video "is professional and looks very expensive"; however, according to Walkyier "it cost almost nothing."
-He continued: "The Clan Destined consist of Pagans with a common life philosophy as artists, designers and film-makers.
+The resulting album featured a DVD with a video for the song "A Beautiful Start to the End of the World," inspired by the novel Aimée und Jaguar.
+According to Metal Hammer journalist Detlef Dengler, the video "is professional and looks very expensive"; however, Walkyier noted that "it cost almost nothing."
+He continued, "The Clan Destined consists of Pagans with a common life philosophy as artists, designers, and filmmakers."

 Sabbat reformed in 2006 to play a series of well-received shows.

-In late 2008, Walkyier finished the recordings for The Clan Destined's debut album and recorded vocals for Hell's debut album.
+In late 2008, Walkyier completed the recordings for The Clan Destined's debut album and recorded vocals for Hell's debut album.
 "Hell and especially their singer Dave Halliday were my idols in the early 1980s.
-My friends all listened to Metallica, but I felt attracted to bands with image and true personality.
+My friends all listened to Metallica, but I was drawn to bands with image and true personality.
 The theatrics of bands like Hell influenced me tremendously."

-With Walkyier's friend Andy Sneap also "a fanatic Hell supporter", they approached the remaining three members after Halliday's suicide and offered to help them out as singer and guitarist and to give the old songs a modern production.
+With Walkyier's friend Andy Sneap, also "a fanatic Hell supporter," they approached the remaining three members after Halliday's suicide and offered to help them as singer and guitarist, modernising the old songs.

-Walkyier also contributed guest vocals for Cradle of Filth and Forgodsake.
+Walkyier also provided guest vocals for Cradle of Filth and Forgodsake.

 In 2008 and 2009, Walkyier announced he was working on a rock opera.
-The story, entitled: Plugging Hellfire, was published in Devolution magazine.
-It was illustrated by Neil Sims, with a biography contributed by Paul Stenning.
+The story, entitled Plugging Hellfire, was published in Devolution magazine and illustrated by Neil Sims, with a biography contributed by Paul Stenning.

-In October 2009, Walkyier announced that he was working on writing and recording some brand-new material for The Clan Destined.
+In October 2009, Walkyier announced that he was writing and recording new material for The Clan Destined.

+Reception

+The late Metal Hammer journalist Detlef Dengler described Walkyier as a "great lyricist" noted for his extensive vocabulary and "brilliant puns".
+Author Paul Stenning has referred to Walkyier as a "lyrical genius".